 We have done plenty of amazing hikes in the mountains and along the coast in Canada.
 There are a huge variety of hikes in British Columbia starting with amazing hikes in Vancouver.
 Exploring further in BC you will find plenty of amazing away weekends from Vancouver, just a short drive from this awesome city.
 There are plenty of hikes in the mountains and next to the ocean.
 In down town Vancouver hike the challenging Grouse Mountain, around Squamish climb the 3 peaks of The Stawamus Chief or go hiking in Garabaldi National Park near Whistler.
 There are three long tough day hikes in the park, the Garabaldi Lake hike, the Panorama Route or hike the strenuous Black Tusk.
 Go to Vancouver Island for multi day, backpacking hikes along the coast.
 The grueling West Coast Trail is a fantastic trail along the coast, camping on the beach.
 In the opposite direction The Juan de Fuca trail is a bit shorter and more flexible, but still a spectacular hike and fantastic accomplishment to complete.

-I hiked Banff September/October and hiked in a packable down jacket over my hiking shirt.
+Hiking around Banff September/October I was wearing a light down jacket over my hiking shirt every day

 My Garmin Fenix 5 GPS Watch was magic for hiking around Banff; measuring speed, elevation, heart rate, mapping and more.
 I drew the maps in this article with mine; TOPO U.S. mapping, GPS and Glonass tracking.